bilowik/sss-rs/README.md

 (x1S, y1S), (x2S, y2S), (x3S, y3S), ... (xMS, yMS)
 ```

-Each of the above lists of points corresponds to 1 byte of the secret.
-These cannot be distrubted this way, since
+Each of the above list of points corresponds to just 1 byte of the secret.
+For example, any N points from
+the first list will reconstruct the first byte of the secret.
-each share corresponds to one byte, rather than one piece of the whole secret.
-So, we transpose this, so every list has
+These cannot be distrubted this way, since each share corresponds to one byte, rather than one piece
+of the whole secret.
+So, we transpose this, so every list has one piece of every byte of the secret.
-exactly one share for every byte.

 ```notrust
 (x1a, y1a), (x1b, y1b), (x1c, y1c), ... (x1S, y1S)